gumityolcu/scikit-learn-dual/doc/faq.rst

 `Will you add GPU support?`_.

-Note that scikit-learn currently implements a simple multilayer perceptron in :mod:`sklearn.neural_network`.
+Note that scikit-learn currently implements a simple multilayer perceptron in :mod:`sklearn_dual.neural_network`.
 We will only accept bug fixes for this module.
 If you want to implement more complex deep learning models, please turn to popular deep learning frameworks such as
 `tensorflow <https://www.tensorflow.org/>`_,